 In the face of the dynamical and statistical difficulties of the collision theory, the nebular hypothesis was revised and modified in the 1940's.
 In particular, it became clear that magnetic forces and gas outflow could efficiently transfer angular momentum from the Sun to the planetary nebula.
-The main principles of planeFig.
-7.65.
+The main principles of planetary formation are now thought to be reasonably well understood.

+Fig. 7.65.
 Hubble Space Telescope images of four protoplanetary disks, "proplyds", around young stars in the Orion nebula.
 The disk diameters are two to eight times the diameter of our solar system.
-There is a T Tauri star in the centre of each disk.
+There is a TTauri star in the centre of each disk.
 (Mark McCaughrean/Max-Planck-Institute for Astronomy, C. Robert O'Dell/Rice University, and NASA)